cce-bigdataintro-1160/CEBD-1160-fall-2019-site/9-data-preparation.md

-# Applications of Data Science
+# Data Preparation

 ### Agenda
-* Homework Check
 * Pandas Dataframes manipulation techniques
 * Data cleanup and preparation for sklearn
 * Where do I go from here?
-* Final Project

-##### Goals
+##### Data preparation
-Goal for today will be to review the topics above, discuss everything we learned so far and what can we do from here.
+Goal for today will be to review everything we learned so far, play with data preparation and see what can we do from here.
 Oh, almost forgot!
 And kickoff the final project development!

 ##### Pandas DataFrames manipulation, cleanup and preparation